“One language sets you in a corridor for life. Two languages open every door along the way.”

 The KS2 programme of study and the language provision of our feeder primary schools are considered to ensure progression from the students’ primary school languages experience.
 In the summer term, information about provision is collected from the main feeder primary school in order to review curriculum plans for the next academic year.

-The allocation of time per 50 period cycle from September 2019 is as follows:
+The usual allocation of time per 50 period cycle is as follows:

 |French, German or Spanish||5 lessons in the language the student picked at the end of Year 7.|